prrathamkamath/prrathamkamat.github.io/_pages/Blogs.md

 permalink: /blogs/
 ---

-## I write Blogs about Economics, Tech and Business of Things.
+## I write blogs about Economics, Tech and Business of things.
 But the website is temporarily offline for updates:/